sach1312/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

       		l64y
     ]
     ```

-- Another application is when you need to get the skeleton of the person using different landmarks/points in the person which helps in some applications.

-- Hint, in your labeled data, if `l1x,l1y` is the left corner of left eye, all other `l1x,l1y` of the other examples has to be the same.
+- Hint: your labeled data must be consistent.
+If `l1x,l1y` is the left corner of left eye, then `l1x, l1y` must indicate the left corner of the left eye across **all** images.

 ### Object Detection

-- We will use a Conv net to solve the object detection problem using a technique called the sliding windows detection algorithm.
+- We will use a ConvNet to solve the object detection problem, using a technique called the sliding windows detection algorithm.
-- For example lets say we are working on Car object detection.
+- For example lets say we are working on car object detection.
-- The first thing, we will train a Conv net on cropped car images and non car images.
+- Firstly, we will build a training set of labelled closely-cropped car and non-car images.
+Then, we will train a ConvNet on this training set.
+The purpose of the ConvNet is to correctly identify a given closely-cropped image.
   - ![](Images/18.png)
-- After we finish training of this Conv net we will then use it with the sliding windows technique.
+- After we finish training of this ConvNet we will then use it with the sliding windows technique.
 - Sliding windows detection algorithm:
   1. Decide a rectangle size.
-  2. Split your image into rectangles of the size you picked.
-Each region should be covered.
-You can use some strides.
+This is the window.
+  2. Slide the window across the image repeatedly, such that the window covers the entire image.
+You can vary the horizontal and vertical stride.
-  3. For each rectangle feed the image into the Conv net and decide if its a car or not.
+  3. For each region enclosed by the window, feed the image into the ConvNet and decide if it is a car or not.
-  4. Pick larger/smaller rectangles and repeat the process from 2 to 3.
+  4. Pick larger/smaller window sizes, and repeat the process from 2 to 3.
-  5. Store the rectangles that contains the cars.
-  6. If two or more rectangles intersects choose the rectangle with the best accuracy.
+- The hope is that some window, somewhere, will output a 1.
-- Disadvantage of sliding window is the computation time.
+- Disadvantage of sliding window is the computational cost.
-- In the era of machine learning before deep learning, people used a hand crafted linear classifiers that classifies the object and then use the sliding window technique.
-The linear classier make it a cheap computation.
-But in the deep learning era that is so  computational expensive due to the complexity of the deep learning model.
+- In the era of machine learning before deep learning, people used a hand-engineered linear classifiers that classifies the object and then use the sliding window technique.
+The use of a linear classifier made it a cheap computation to perform (obviously, the same cannot be expected when a CNN is performing classification).
 - To solve this problem, we can implement the sliding windows with a ***Convolutional approach***.
 - One other idea is to compress your deep learning model.

 ### Convolutional Implementation of Sliding Windows

-- Turning FC layer into convolutional layers (predict image class from four classes):
+- To understand convolutional implementation, we first need to understand how to turn FC layers into convolutional layers (predict image class from four classes):
   - ![](Images/19.png)
-  - As you can see in the above image, we turned the FC layer into a Conv layer using a convolution with the width and height of the filter is the same as the width and height of the input.
+  - As you can see in the above image, we turned the FC layer into a Conv layer using a convolutional layer, with the width and height of the filter as the width and height of the input.
+  - Does the spirit of the FC change?
+No. Consider the 5x5x16 to 1x1x400 transformation.
+Each of the 400 nodes is still a linear combination of the 5x5x16 in some fashion, so the basic implementation technique remains the same.
 - **Convolution implementation of sliding windows**:
-  - First lets consider that the Conv net you trained is like this (No FC all is conv layers):
+  - First let's consider that the ConvNet you trained is like this (No FC, all are conv layers):
     - ![](Images/20.png)
-  - Say now we have a 16 x 16 x 3 image that we need to apply the sliding windows in.
-By the normal implementation that have been mentioned in the section before this, we would run this Conv net four times each rectangle size will be 16 x 16.
+  - Say now we have a 16 x 16 x 3 test image that we need to apply the sliding windows algorithm on.
+To normally implement these, we'd input a 14x14 image (the one represented in blue) to the previous network.
+Then, we'd slide the window and repeat.
+  - With a stride of 2, we would have to perform this process **4** times in total, to get desired output.
   - The convolution implementation will be as follows:
     - ![](Images/21.png)
-  - Simply we have feed the image into the same Conv net we have trained.
+  - We have to simply feed the image into the same ConvNet that we trained earlier.
-  - The left cell of the result "The blue one" will represent the the first sliding window of the normal implementation.
-The other cells will represent the others.
+  - It's easy to see that the top-left cell of the result would represent the output we'd have gotten, if we had run the top-left 14x14x3 segment of the original image.
+Same goes for top-right, bottom-left and bottom-right cells of the output; they would be the outputs if those corresponding windows were run on the original image.
-  - Its more efficient because it now shares the computations of the four times needed.
+  - It's more efficient now because instead of running the code 4 times, we just run it once.
   - Another example would be:
     - ![](Images/22.png)
   - This example has a total of 16 sliding windows that shares the computation together.
   - [[Sermanet et al., 2014, OverFeat: Integrated recognition, localization and detection using convolutional networks]](https://arxiv.org/abs/1312.6229)
-- The weakness of the algorithm is that the position of the rectangle wont be so accurate.
-Maybe none of the rectangles is exactly on the object you want to recognize.
+- The weakness of the algorithm is that the position of the rectangle may not be so accurate.
+It may be that none of the rectangles match up with the exact object you want to recognize.
   - ![](Images/23.png)
-  - In red, the rectangle we want and in blue is the required car rectangle.
+  - In red is the rectangle we want.
+In blue, the output we get.
+Note that even the aspect ratios of the two boxes vary a little.

 ### Bounding Box Predictions